Participant information sheet

 We ask for your permission to:

-• Follow your health by extracting information from your past and future NHS health care records (including your NHS number), and from “COVID-19 symptom tracker” website or app if you use one
+- Follow your health by accessing information from your past and future NHS health care records (including your NHS number).

-• Use “left over” blood from samples that may be taken in future by your GP or the hospital as part of your care, once the tests required for your care have been carried out.
-This would be used for either DNA analysis or coronavirus antibody testing (if available).
-It will not affect the care you receive from your GP or the hospital
+- Use “left over” blood from samples that may be taken in future by your GP or the hospital as part of your normal care, once the tests required for your care have been carried out.
+This would be used for health-related research purposes, including DNA analysis.
+It will not affect the care you receive from your GP or the hospital.

 We will contact you by email, text message, phone, or post.
-If you wish, you can tell us which of these you would prefer to be used for future contact via the EXCEED website.
+If you wish, you can tell us which of these you would prefer to use via the EXCEED website: exceed.org.uk.

-We will securely store your DNA sample and your DNA will be analysed.
-This may include whole genome sequencing where we would study all the letters of your DNA.
+We will securely store your samples and your DNA will be analysed.
+This may include whole genome sequencing where we would study all the “letters” (bases) of your DNA.

 Before you join the study, please discuss any concerns with a member of the study team.